Bdaya-Dev/oidc/docs/oidc-usage.md

 You can also get access to the current authenticated user via `currentUser` property.

+### Refreshing the token manually

+You can refresh the token manually by calling `manager.refreshToken()`.

+You can also override the refresh token `manager.refreshToken(overrideRefreshToken: 'my_refresh_token')`.

+It will either return `OidcUser` with the new token, `null` or throw an [OidcException].

+`null` is returned in the following cases:
+- The discovery document doesn't have `grant_types_supported` include `refresh_token`
+- The current user is null.
+- The current user's refresh token is null.

 ### Dispose

 If you aren't maintaining a single instance of the `OidcUserManager` class, you might want to `dispose()` it when you are done with the instance.